HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ##### Minification

-As with CSS, minifying JS involves removing unnecessary characters for the browser, making your files lighter.
+As with CSS, minifying JavaScript involves removing unnecessary characters for the browser, making your files lighter.

 {{ figure_markup(
   image="unminified-css-savings.png",